D-Inventor/Betty/README.md

 - timezoneconverter: An OS independent library for reliable timezone conversion and naming.

 # Note before use
-To run this bot on a raspberry pi, you need to have dotnet 2.0 installed on it.
 To build and deploy this bot to the rpi, you need to edit the `build.cake` file so that it contains the details of your rpi.
 Before the bot can be used, it needs to know your private token.
 This token needs to be pasted into the config file behind `TOKEN:`.
 ALWAYS KEEP YOUR TOKEN PRIVATE! otherwise, everyone can get access to your bot and potentially ruin your servers.